mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * Ability for the registered User to login / logout from the website.
 * Ability for any User to search products.
 * Ability for any User to modify the cart by removing unwanted products.
-* Ability for the Admin to add, edit and update products and CATEGORY??
+* Ability for the Admin to add, edit and update products and category.
+* Ability for any User to contact the Admin/Developer via the Contact Us page.
 * Easy design and navigation.
 * Mobile first design.
-* Ability to contact the Admin/Developer via the Contact Us page.

 ### **_Structure_**